-For a TOA receiver, the objective is to identify the time-of-arrival (TOA) of the direct line-of-sight (DLOS) path.
-The power in the DLOS path is attenuated by any obstacles in between the transmitter and the receiver, and often, later-arriving non-line-of-sight(NLOS) multipath components arrive at the receiver with equal or greater power than the DLOS.
-As the distance between two devices increases, measurements have shown that the late-arriving paths contribute an increasing proportion of the overall received power [Pahlavan et al. 1998], effectively decreasing the SNR of the TOA measurements, and increasing NLOS range error.
+For a TOA receiver, the objective is to identify the time-of-arrival (TOA) of the direct line-of-sight (DLOS) path.1 The power in the DLOS path is attenuated by any obstacles in between the transmitter and the receiver, and often, later-arriving non-line-of-sight(NLOS) multipath components arrive at the receiver with equal or greater power than the DLOS.
+As the distance between two devices increases, late-arriving paths contribute an increasing proportion of the overall received power.
+This increase has been observed in measured power-delay profiles - for example, excess delay and RMS delay spread tend to increase with path length [Cox 1972; Hashemi 1993; Rappaport 1996].
+Specifically motivated by radiolocation applications, researchers have used ns-synchronized measurement equipment to accurately identify the DLOS signal and show that NLOS signals' proportion of the total received power increases with path length [Pahlavan et al. 1998].
+This NLOS signal power serves as self-interference, in combination with other noise and interference, which effectively decreases the SNR of the TOA measurements as the range increases.
 Previous research has suggested using weighted least-squares algorithms to improve localization performance [Chen 1999].